Pernambucan revolution: Ceará, Parnaíba and Rio Grande do Norte

+Pernambuco

 After the arrest of Father Roma in Bahia, Marcos Noronha de Brito made arrangements to fight the insurgents.
 He sent two merchant ships, Mercúrio and Carrasco, to start the maritime blockage of Pernambuco.
 He also sent an expedition of 800 men, but some versions state that he sent 5 thousand men.
 He sent a battalion of hunters led by Major D. Luiz Balthazar da Silveira, that joined two cavalry commands led by Francisco de Paula e Oliveira.
 On 6 April he sent 60 artillery men commanded by Captain Francisco de Paula de Miranda Chaves and later the 1º.
 Infantry Regiment, commanded by Major Rodrigo de Argolo Vargas Cirne de Menezes.
 All the troops were commanded by Marshal Joaquim de Melo leite Cogominho de Lacerda and his assistants, Majors José Egydio Gordilho de Barbuda and Salvador José Maciel.
 Besides the armed repression, his troops also sent declarations signed by him demanding obedience from the three Captaincies to the Royal Crown.

 The Republican Army was made with several sectors of society.
 300 Black men were recruited to the regiment Terço Velho dos Henriques, a homage to Henrique Dias.
 Several other troops were anexated during the campaign against the royalty, and as the time of their defeat, the Revolutionary Army was mostly made out of farmers, engenho workers, Alagoan Indians and a pardo company from Penedo.
 Father Antônio Souto Maior organized troops nicknamed as Holy Battalion.

 Some notorious people that joined the war effords were Frei Caneca, that joined the troops on Engenho Velho, Francisco Pais Barreto, member of Dias Martins militias since 6 March, and his relatives Tomás Lins Caldas and Francisco da Rocha Pais Barreto, members of the Holy Battalion.

 Father Dias Martins was named General by the government.
-Colonel Suassuna, despite of being considered suspicious by Domingos José Martins for his sympathy with the Fluminense Freemasons, was sent by Antônio Carlos to the south of Pernambuco as Commander of a section of the Dias Martins troops to stop the advancement of the royal troops from Bahia.
-He tried to negotiate with General Congominho, reassuring the support of the constitucionalist Freemasons to Dom João VI cause.
+Colonel Suassuna, despite being considered suspicious by Domingos José Martins for his sympathy with the Fluminense Freemasons, was sent by Antônio Carlos to the south of Pernambuco as Commander of a section of the Dias Martins troops to stop the advancement of the royal troops from Bahia.